tjme/opinionate/templates/primevue/README~.md

 Work in progress:

-- Fix auto generation of nullRecord, recordName and create record parameters in saveRecord
 - Menu and/or switchboard not yet generated
 - linking fields/columns not yet covered (e.g. counts of related)
 - Add proper form validation